 Robert S. Ward, Ph.D. (h) | President & Chief Executive Officer

-Dr. Bob Ward, a chemical engineer and well-known expert in biomedical polymer science, is Chairman of Emergence Venture Partners LLC and President and CEO of ExThera Medical.
-Prior to joining ExThera, Dr. Ward was President and CEO of DSM Biomedical in Berkeley, California, a biomaterials and medical device company he founded in 1989, as The Polymer Technology Group.
-Previously, Dr. Ward was Director of Research at Avco Medical Products, and spent a decade at Thoratec as President of the Biomaterials Division.
-Dr. Ward has numerous technical publications and patents and has received multiple awards from prestigious industry organizations, including:
+Bob Ward, a chemical engineer and well-known expert in biomedical polymer science, is President and CEO of ExThera Medical and Chairman of Emergence Venture Partners LLC.
+Prior to joining ExThera, Ward was President and CEO of DSM Biomedical in Berkeley, California, a biomaterials and medical device company he founded in 1989, as The Polymer Technology Group (PTG).
+In 2010, Ward completed the sale of PTG to Royal DSM with a 132X return on investment.
+Previously, Ward was Director of Research at Avco Medical Products and later spent a decade at Thoratec as President of the Biomaterials Division.
+Ward has numerous technical publications and patents and has received multiple awards and recognitions such as:

-Dr. Ward studied engineering management and polymer science at Northeastern University, and received a bachelor’s degree in chemical engineering from the University of Massachusetts, Lowell.
+Ward studied engineering management and polymer science at Northeastern University and received a bachelor’s degree in chemical engineering from the University of Massachusetts, Lowell.